-Productivity will improve when you go from working sixteen hours to just eight!
+Productivity will improve when you go from working sixteen hours to just eight.
 Given our history with work, perhaps we were just so grateful not to have ten-plus hour days, that we never considered whether the new “normal” was the most productive…

-If we compare today’s office workers to our farming ancestors, we can see there has been a shift in focus.
+If we compare today’s office workers to our farming ancestors, we can see a shift in focus.
 The farmer just wanted to get things done, whereas the eight hour work day has turned many employees into clock-watchers.

 “Time at work” is often worn like some kind of badge of honor.
-Many office workers will describe environments that praise those who are seen to be working long hours, while looking down on the parent who needs to leave for their child’s soccer game, or the person who simply wants to leave on time to have a life.
-Are those who stay longer more productive?
-Frequently they are not.
+Many office workers will describe environments that praise those who are seen to be working long hours, while looking down on the parent who needs to leave for his or her child’s soccer game, ... or just to have a life outside of work.

 OECD data shows that some of the longest days are worked in Mexico, yet their GDP is among the lowest.
-The U.S. ranks fourth for GDP per hour worked, yet the three countries in front work less hours.
+The U.S. ranks fourth for GDP per hour worked, yet the three countries in front work fewer hours.